 - Due to the very high melting point, hafnium metals are used in plasma welding torches.
 It is also used in rectifiers.

 - The metal is alloyed with other metals like iron, titanium, niobium, tantalum, The alloyed metal used for the production of liquid rocket thruster nozzles.

-- It is used as a scavenger in the steel industry due to the good affinity towards oxygen and nitrogen.
+- It is used as a scavenger in the steel industry due to its good affinity towards oxygen and nitrogen.
 Thus, it removes dissolved oxygen and nitrogen.

 - Hafnium chemical catalyst used in the polymerization reaction of organic compounds.